-Option C: Rwanda Musozi Natural by Obadiah Coffee, UK (omni)
+Option A: Rwanda Musozi Natural by Obadiah Coffee, UK (omni)

 Revisiting Rwamatamu near Lake Kivu, this natural lot celebrates the craftsmanship of the farm: creamy richness & dried fruits.